yufree/blog/_posts/2016-09-19-beamer-in-chinese.md

 or

-- Use a seperate tex files to use the ctex package and include the file in your yaml (for everyone)
+- Use the ctex package in your yaml (for everyone)

 For Chinese in the figure, check [here](http://yufree.cn/blog/2014/07/21/rmd-to-pdf.html).